JamesOngICL/Smart-Breathing-Mask/README.md

-# Project by the Smart Team
+# Project by Smart Team

-It's a project for the 3rd Year EE Embedded Systems Module.
+This is a project for the 3rd Year EE Embedded Systems Module.

 Project guide is available here: https://github.com/edstott/ES-CW1/blob/main/README.md